 The more niche your language combination is, the more money you can make.

 Social media managers are highly sought-after by businesses and brands nowadays.

 Surely you’re joking.

-The is one of the best jobs for introverts and only needs just a little bit of experience, and can open up an entire career for you in digital marketing, as well.
+It can open up an entire career for you in digital marketing, as well.

 11. Video Editor

 This is an incredible job opportunity for introverts who also want to have the flexibility of working from home.